aab116/ENSE-271-GROUP-B/README.md

 As students, we face several challenges:
 - **Limited experience** with certain technologies
 - **Learning curve** for collaborative tools
-- **Scheduling conflicts**, making collaboration across different time zones and availability difficult
+- **Scheduling conflicts**, making collaboration across different times and availability difficult

 Despite these constraints, we are committed to developing an effective and user-friendly solution.